What Are the Parts of an Appraisal?

-Purchasing real estate can be the most significant financial decision most people might ever consider.
-Whether it's a main residence, an additional vacation property or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple parties to make it all happen.
+Their home's purchase can be the most important transaction some people may ever encounter.
+It doesn't matter if where you raise your family, a second vacation property or a rental fixer upper, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.

-Practically all the participants are quite familiar.
-The most recognizable entity in the exchange is the real estate agent.
-Next, the bank provides the money necessary to finance the exchange.
-The title company sees to it that all requirements of the transaction are completed and that the title is clear to transfer from the seller to the purchaser.
+Most people are familiar with the parties taking part in the transaction.
+The most known entity in the exchange is the real estate agent.
+Next, the lender provides the money needed to bankroll the transaction.
+The title company ensures that all areas of the exchange are completed and that a clear title transfers from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the real estate is in line with the purchase price?
+So, who makes sure the property is worth the purchase price?
 This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Tabler Appraisals, Inc. will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first perform a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain the true status of the property, it's our duty to first complete a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the shape a reasonable person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

 Cost Approach

-This is where we use information on local building costs, labor rates and other factors to derive how much it would cost to replace the property being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
+Here, we analyze information on local construction costs, labor rates and other elements to ascertain how much it would cost to construct a property similar to the one being appraised.
+This value usually sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

-Appraisers are intimately familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they work.
+They thoroughly understand the value of specific features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-• If, for example, the comparable has a fireplace and the subject doesn't, the appraiser may deduct the value of a fireplace from the sales price of the comparable.
+• If, for example, the comparable property has an extra half bath that the subject does not, the appraiser may subtract the value of that half bath from the sales price of the comparable.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
-In this situation, the amount of income the property yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing a house.
+In this situation, the amount of revenue the property yields is factored in with income produced by nearby properties to give an indicator of the current value.

 Putting It All Together

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-Note: While this amount is probably the best indication of what a property is worth, it probably will not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from Tabler Appraisals, Inc. will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+At the end of the day, an appraiser from Tabler Appraisals, Inc. will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.